 1. Tesla Powerwall

-The Tesla Powerwall is a home battery that charges using energy from solar panels or on-the-grid energy at times of low energy cost.
+The Tesla Powerwall is a home battery that charges using solar panels or on-the-grid energy at times of low energy cost.
 It offers your home independence from the energy grid and provides backup electricity in case of a power outage.

 It gathers up energy and releases it to your home throughout the day to avoid you having to use on-the-grid energy when it’s at its most expensive.

-Combining the Powerwall with multiple solar panels means that you can make your home completely grid independent and rely solely on renewable solar energy to power your home all day and all night.
+Combining the Powerwall with multiple solar panels means that you can make your home completely grid-independent and rely solely on renewable solar energy to power your home all day and all night.

 2. Whirlpool Ventless Dryer